sr99622/onvif-mcp/docs/RESTORE.md

 overlap across stage folders. **Supersession is strict: a later row always wins over an earlier one for the artifacts listed.** Never restore an earlier folder after a later one.

+The first step of the restore is to rebuild the HTTP Services from section 2 of `Building the Server` in the onvif-mcp/README.md doc using the values in the Site Constants table above.
+Upon successful completion of HTTP Services, continue as listed below.

 | # | Stage | Backup folder | Restores | Supersedes (for) |
 |---|---|---|---|---|